evolution/wordpress/docs/TUTORIAL-NEW.md

 >
  	bundle exec cap staging evolve:down bundle exec cap local evolve:restart
-> Note that we're restarting local, because the remote database is syncing down to local.
+> Note that we're restarting local, because the previous command is overwriting the local database/files.

 ### What now?

 As you continue to develop your site, you'll want to commit and push future changes (including adding themes and plugins) to your git remote.
 Sending newly committed changes to your remote needs only another deployment.

-As you add content and uploaded images in Wordpress itself, you can send it to your remote with another sync up.
+As you add content and uploaded files in Wordpress itself, you can send it to your remote with another sync up.